thomas-liao/Food_Mate/README.md

 ![postRecommendation](./Image/postRecommendation.png)

 After choosing to be guest, the user will receive a list of recommended posts.
 The guest can choose which post he/she likes to join.

+# What need to Improve

+1. Currently we implemented part of the interaction between back end and front-end, in the next iteration we will implement all of the interactions.
+2. We built several unit tests for back end, in next iteration we will implement more comprehensive test cases to cover all cover cases.
+3. Currently the recommendation system can only do recommendation for restaurants, in next iteration we will implement the recommendation system for post recommendation.

 # Food Mate app